isotopp/isotopp.github.io/content/posts/2023-05-15-50-years-in-filesystems-vnodes.md

 *One full page in the paper is dedicated to showing the various structures pointing at each other.
 What looks confusing at first glance is actually pretty straightforward and elegant, once you trace it out.*

-Kleiman sets out to explain how things work using the `lookippn()` function, which replaces the older `namei()` function from traditional Unix.
+Kleiman sets out to explain how things work using the `lookuppn()` function, which replaces the older `namei()` function from traditional Unix.
 Analogous to `namei()`, the function consumes a path name, and returns a `struct vnode *` to the vnode represented by that pathname.

 Pathname traversal starts at the root vnode or the current directory vnode for the current process,